scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Trajectories with different number of frames per trajectory were analyzed to assess the effect of trajectory file size.
 These trajectories were generated by concatenating the base trajectory 50, 100, 300, and 600 times and are referred to as, e.g., "DCD300x" or "XTC600x".
-Present study considers both strong and weak scaling for measuring parallel performance of our Map-Reduce job.
-The scaling of each file szie is studied both on a single node (1-24 CPU cores) and on multiple nodes (1-72 CPU cores) for each file format (Strong scaling)
-For Dask multiprocessing we investigated 50x, 100x, 300x and 100x, 300x, and 600x for Dask distributed for each file format (weak scaling).
-In the present study, only strong scaling is presented and discussed.
+Run time was analyzed on single nodes (1–24 CPU cores) and up to three nodes (1–72 cores) as function of the number of cores (strong scaling behavior) and trajectory sizes (weak scaling).
-Here we only present data for the 300x and 600x trajectory sizes, which represent typical medium size results.
+However, here we only present strong scaling data for the 300x and 600x trajectory sizes, which represent typical medium size results.
-Depending on the file format the performance of weak scaling is different.
-For Dask multiprocessing and distribuetd, XTCs show a very good scaling up to 24 CPU cores.
-DCDs using SSDs show good scaling up to 8 CPU cores.
-NCDFs also show good scaling up to 8 CPU cores.
-For an analysis of the full data set see the Technical Report :cite:`Khoshlessan:2017aa`.
+For an analysis of the full data including weak scaling results set see the Technical Report :cite:`Khoshlessan:2017aa`.

-The DCD file format is just a binary representation and the DCD300x trajectory has a file size of 47 GB (DCD600x is twice as much); XTC is a lossy compressed format and XTC300x is only 15 GB.
+The DCD file format is a binary representation for 32-bit floating point numbers (accuracy of positions about :math:`10^{-6}` Å) and the DCD300x trajectory has a file size of 47 GB (DCD600x is twice as much); XTC is a lossy compressed format that effectively rounds floats to the second decimal (accuracy about :math:`10^{-2}` Å, which is sufficient for typical analysis) and XTC300x is only 15 GB.
-Amber NCDF is implemented with netCDF_ classic format version 3.6.0 and trajectories are about the same size as DCD.
+Amber NCDF is implemented with netCDF_ classic format version 3.6.0 (same accuracy as DCD) and trajectories are about the same size as DCD.

 Performance was quantified by measuring the average time per trajectory frame to load data from storage into memory (I/O time per frame, |tIO|), the average time to complete the RMSD calculation (compute time per frame, |tcomp|), and the total wall time for job execution :math:`t_N` when using :math:`N` CPU cores.
 Strong scaling was assessed by calculating the speed up :math:`S(N) = t_{1}/t_{N}` and the efficiency :math:`E(N) = S(N)/N`.